What does it mean of following commands which we use to troubleshoot in offline method

 These commands are used in a recovery or rescue environment (often from a live CD/USB or a recovery console) to mount essential filesystems from the original (potentially damaged) system into a temporary location (/rescue in this case).
 This allows you to access and potentially repair the broken system.
 Let's break down each command:

-• -t sysfs: Specifies the filesystem type as sysfs.
-The /sys filesystem provides an interface to the kernel's internal data structures.
+mount -t sysfs /sys /rescue/sys:-t sysfs: Specifies the filesystem type assysfs.
+The/sysfilesystem provides an interface to the kernel's internal data structures./sys: The source of the filesystem./rescue/sys: The mount point.

-Similar to the proc mount, this mounts the /sys filesystem, giving you access to system information and allowing you to manipulate system devices and settings.
+procmount, this mounts the/sysfilesystem, giving you access to system information and allowing you to manipulate system devices and settings. -

-• -o bind: This option performs a "bind mount."
-Instead of creating a new mount point, it makes an existing mount point (in this case, /dev in the original system) accessible at another location (/rescue/dev).
+mount -o bind /dev /rescue/dev:-o bind: This option performs a "bind mount."
+Instead of creating a new mount point, it makes an existing mount point (in this case,/devin the original system) accessible at another location (/rescue/dev)./dev: The source (the device files directory)./rescue/dev: The mount point.

 This mounts the pseudo-terminal devices, allowing you to have terminal sessions within the rescue environment.
 This is necessary for interactive shells and using command-line tools.